 Young Workers' Exit Adds To Greece's Economic Pain

-Ms. STAVROS ANTONIOU (Recruiting Company Owner): We are talking about a generation, again, which is high qualified and very thirsty to get the chance to work because they had not the chance in Greece to do that.
+STAVROS ANTONIOU: We are talking about a generation, again, which is high qualified and very thirsty to get the chance to work because they had not the chance in Greece to do that.
 They are so happy and so motivated to start working.

 KAKISSIS: Antoniou helped 33-year-old Christos Kotanidis land a job as a seismic engineer at the giant Germany company Siemens.
 Kotanidis leaves next month.
 He says it's a sad irony that the country of Aristotle, Plato and Socrates cannot hang on to its best minds.

 CHRISTOS KOTANIDIS: Unidentified Woman: (Singing in foreign language)

 KAKISSIS: At a cafe near the Acropolis, Nikolas Ventouris is listening to a young girl singing for money.
 Her song is about traveling far, far away from home.
 Ventouris, a 33-year-old economist, says the loss of talented young people will impact Greece even more than the debt crisis.
 Even he understands why they're leaving.

 NIKOLAS VENTOURIS: I see a dead end in terms of opportunities.
 I think that I have potentials, both personally, but also in terms of education and in terms of my professional experience, that are being suffocated in Greece.